 Al Franken told to resign by several female Democratic colleagues after sixth woman accuses him of sexual misconduct

-A group of Democratic senators -- nine women and two men -- on Wednesday called for Sen. Al Franken to resign in the wake of multiple sexual misconduct complaints made against the Minnesota lawmaker.
+A growing group of Democratic senators on Wednesday called for Sen. Al Franken to resign in the wake of multiple sexual misconduct complaints made against the Minnesota lawmaker.

 Sens.
-Claire McCaskill, Maggie Hassan, Kirsten Gillibrand, Patty Murray, Mazie K. Hirono, Kamala Harris, Debbie Stabenow, Tammy Baldwin and Heidi Heitkamp all called for Franken to step down.
+Claire McCaskill, Maggie Hassan, Kirsten Gillibrand, Patty Murray, Mazie K. Hirono, Kamala Harris, Debbie Stabenow, Tammy Baldwin and Heidi Heitkamp were among the women who called for Franken to step down.

 Faced with multiple calls to resign, Franken's office announced he will make an announcement on Thursday.